 Ireland is one of 47 countries that participated in TIMSS at Fourth grade (Fourth class) in 2015.
 Ireland also participated at Fourth class, but not at Second Year, the last time TIMSS was held in 2011.

 Following completion of the test (and a break), pupils are given a short Pupil Questionnaire which asks some questions about the pupil, what they think about school, and, in particular, what they think about maths and science.
 Information such as this is valuable in interpreting the results of the assessment, and in providing a snapshot of pupils’ views on their educational experience.

 TIMSS also aims to gather useful information from other sources in order to build up a better picture of the Irish education system.
-Therefore, teachers of selected classes are asked to complete a Teacher Questionnaire, and the school principal receives a School Questionnaire.
+Therefore, teachers of selected classes are invited to complete a Teacher Questionnaire, and the school principal receives a School Questionnaire.
 Parents of participating pupils are asked to complete a short Home Questionnaire about themselves and their child.

-- If you have been asked to take part in TIMSS and would like more information about what’s involved, please click here.
+- If you would like more information about TIMSS in Ireland, please click here.

 - To see the initial results of the 2015 assessment, click here.

 - To see the results of the 2011 study or other findings from TIMSS 2015, please see our Publications page.

 Finally, more information on TIMSS internationally can be found at http://timssandpirls.bc.edu/.